close up of women fluffing and adjusting cushions on a sofa

 Avoiding sun damage to your sofa

-Over time, all upholstered furniture is susceptible to discolouration caused by the sun’s UV rays - which can cause your sofa covers to fade or change in tone over the years.
-However, there are ways to minimise the effects of sun damage on your sofa, which can slow the fading process or make it less noticeable - helping to keep your new sofa looking its best for longer.
+Over time, all upholstered furniture is susceptible to discolouration by the sun’s UV rays – which can cause your sofa covers to fade or change in tone over the years.
+However, there are ways to minimise the effects of sun damage on your sofa, which can slow that fading process or make it less noticeable.
 Check out some of our top tips below!

 Read more